 What Limits Monarch Numbers?

-You may like monarchs, but the world would be swarming with butterflies if all of their eggs survived.
-With such a high reproductive potential, why don't we have billions and billions of butterflies?
-What factors might limit their population size?
+With such a high reproductive potential, why isn't the world swarming with billions and billions of monarchs?
+What factors might limit the population size?

 Monarch numbers can rise and fall for countless reasons.
 Here are some examples of limiting factors: